 - Rinse and drain the onions

-- Add the lime juice and the oil, place in the fridge until about 30 minutes before serving
+- Add the lime juice and a sprinkle of salt, let rest until the onions start to turn pinkish or until about 30 minutes before serving

 - Cut the tomatoes in half and slice very finely

-- Mix the onions, sliced tomatoes, oil, and cilantro.
+- Mix the onions with the sliced tomatoes, oil, and cilantro.
 Taste and add salt if necessary.

 Curtido variations can also include thinly sliced carrots, bell peppers, cucumbers, radishes, etc. To turn this curtido into a complete salad, serve over chopped lettuce or salad greens and add avocado slices.